Literature / A Dog's Purpose

 - Weight Woe: Clarity is obsessed with her weight and is bulimic, thanks to the way her mother raised her (even when she was a baby, Gloria wouldn't let her have cookies because "she's already too chubby").

 - Where It All Began: When Bailey, as Buddy, runs stray, he finds himself near the home he'd had with Ethan.
-He is also given the name "Toby" in his final life.
+He is also given the name "Toby" in his final life, which is the name he was given in his first life.